 The Radio City Christmas Spectacular is part of the culture here in New York during the Holiday season.
 Over 140 sensational dancers perform in pure Christmas spirit for 90 minutes.
-Sparkling costumes, a unique set and lots of Christmas songs thrill the audience every year.
+Sparkling costumes, a unique setting and lots of Christmas songs thrill the audience every year.
 The stars of the show are the female dance troupe “The Rockettes” next to Santa Claus and his elves.
 If you’re not able to make it to NYC during the holiday season, you’re in luck.
-Until the 1st of January you can watch the performance at Radio City Music Hall ( tickets are available here ) (address: Radio City Music Hall, 1260 Avenue of the Americas).
+Until the 1st of January, you can watch the performance at Radio City Music Hall (tickets are available here ) (address: Radio City Music Hall, 1260 Avenue of the Americas).

 The Three Kings Day Parade takes place January in New York City as marchers disguise themselves as a king.
 The parade features real camels, many colorful dolls and music through Harlem.
 The parade is a great experience, especially for families with children.
 You can read more information about the event here.
-Please note, that the 2019 schedule is not up yet.
+The event will be held on January 4, 2019.

 Didn’t get a chance to see the tree during the holidays?
 Well again, you’re in luck.
 Until the first week of January, the world-famous Christmas tree will stay standing in Rockefeller Plaza (Address: 30 Rockefeller Plaza).

 If you like to build railroad and train models, this show is definitely for you.
-The Holiday Train show is definitely worth it’s money and weill be held at the enchanting New York Botanical Garden.
+The Holiday Train show is definitely worth its money and will be held at the enchanting New York Botanical Garden.
 The exhibit will showcase 150 New York landmarks.
-All works of art are built on a 800 m long track and the railways pass the skyscrapers of Midtown.
+All works of art are built on an 800 m long track and the railways pass the skyscrapers of Midtown.
 We have already visited two special exhibitions in the NYBG and are always enjoyable.
 Therefore, we highly recommend this unique exhibition!
 (Address: 2900 Southern Blvd., Bronx, New York 10458)